zsquareplusc/python-embedded-launcher/documentation/vision.rst

 What's this tool and what it's not
 ==================================

-Distibuting applications on Windows systems usually requires some exe.
-One may not wat to burden the user with installing Python and the required extension modules.
+Distributing applications on Windows systems usually requires some exe.
+One may not want to burden the user with installing Python and the required extension modules.
 So we need a way to package applications with a bundled Python installation.
 This is not new...
 Python's own freeze, py2exe, pyinstaller, cx_Freeze are examples for tools to do so.